pixyzehn/pixyzehn.com/about.md

 {% include contact_follow.html %}

-I'm Hiroki Nagasawa and I live in Chiba, Japan, which is next to Tokyo.
+I'm Hiroki Nagasawa and I currently live in Porto, Portugal.
 Thank you for visiting this site.
 I mostly develop iOS apps, libraries, and tools.
 My motto is to create something that fills people all over the world with great :Delight.
 I'll share some pratical tips in my blog.
 If you have any questions or feedback, please feel free to contact me.
 On a more personal note, my account name "pixyzehn" comes from my childhood football hero [Dragan Stojkovic](https://en.wikipedia.org/wiki/Dragan_Stojkovi%C4%87).
 He was my superstar in football when I was a child.

 <hr>